 Sleep problems

-However, insomnia wasn’t reported in Sunosi’s clinical studies of people with obstructive sleep apnea (OSA).
+Insomnia was only reported in clinical trials of people with narcolepsy, not obstructive sleep apnea.

 If you have trouble falling asleep or staying asleep while you’re taking Sunosi, talk with your doctor.
 They may adjust your dosage of Sunosi or have you try a medication other than Sunosi.
 And they may recommend ways to help improve your sleep.